Canop/bacon/website/docs/analyzers.md

-While Bacon was initially developped for the Rust language, it covers more and more tools and language.
+While Bacon was initially developed for the Rust language, it covers more and more tools and language.

 For most of them, a dedicated `analyzer` must be specified in the [job settings](../config#jobs).